Squarespace pricing 2025: how much will it cost to build a website?

 • Two contributors – this is useful if you need to delegate work to others

-Should you pay for the Personal plan?
+Should you pay for the Basic plan?

 Squarespace email marketing campaign editor for a discount email